Equip Families for Faith-Based Summer Fun! Skip to next element

 For those indoor days when you are looking for something to do, consider Bible activity books, Scripture learning cards or Bible story crafts.
 Whether you create your own or look for ready-made items, these can be a great rainy-day plan.
 These resources are also perfect to equip your parents for travel and vacation times; they can also create opportunities for devotional or spiritual conversations.

 Bonus idea: Consider a summer Bible memory-verse emphasis in your ministry where families work together to memorize verses for a special incentive.
-Parents and children work together to learn the verses and celebrate their Bible learning at an end-of-summer family picnic!
+Parents and kids work together to learn the verses and celebrate their Bible learning at an end-of-summer family picnic!
 Select passages that are a part of your ministry emphasis or find specific themed Scripture-card sets to use.
 This is a great way to get your parents to memorize Scripture, too!